v-prt/plantgeek/README.md

 - [x] admins can edit incorrect or missing information, including images
 - [x] admins can delete plants in case of corrupt or duplicate data
 - [x] users can report plants for admins to review
-- [ ] photo gallery (user submitted photos)
-- [ ] additional information, including: region of origin, description, etc.
+- [x] additional information, including region of origin and rarity

 ### user profiles (wip)

 - [x] users can manage their collection and wishlist
 - [x] toggle between simple or detailed view
 - [x] users can view their contributions and stickers earned for approved submissions
-- [ ] view other user's profiles

 ### contribute